other8026/docs2/content/_index.md

 ---
-title: My Site
+title: Community docs
-toc: false
+toc: true
 ---

 This is the landing page.